betodealmeida/shillelagh/docs/development.rst

 Creating a new adapter
 ======================

-Creating a new adapter for Shilleagh is relatively easy, specially if the adapter is read-only.
+Creating a new adapter for Shillelagh is relatively easy, specially if the adapter is read-only.

 A read-only adapter
 ===================